Osun at 30: Oyetola promises to sustain religious tolerance

-Gov. Gboyega Oyetola of Osun on Sunday said his administration would continue to ensure religious tolerance, peace and harmony in the state.
+Governor Gboyega Oyetola of Osun, yesterday, said his administration would continue to ensure religious tolerance, peace and harmony in the state.

 Oyetola said this during a thanksgiving service at Anglican Cathedral, Osogbo, to mark the 30th anniversary of the creation of the state.